freesewing/markdown/dev/reference/api/en.md

 <Tip>

-This method will return a constructor method that should be called to instantiate your pattern.
+This method is a *super-constructor*.
+It will return a constructor method that should be called to instantiate your pattern.

 See [creating a new pattern design](/howtos/core/new-design/) for an example.